 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.
+Please read our disclosure policy.

 This may be the most controversial recipe name ever.
 Honestly, growing up, my family only knew these as apple dumplings.
-Later in life when making these for friends, I had people telling me these were in fact not dumplings.
+Later in life, when making these for friends, I had people telling me these were, in fact, not dumplings.
 I know about the “traditional dumplings,” as I now call them: whole apples encased in pastry dough and baked until golden.

 I grew up with a different type of dumpling that really makes more sense to be called an apple dumpling roll.
 It’s a deconstructed dumpling where the pastry is rolled out, sprinkled with apples, and rolled up like a cinnamon roll.